COVID relief: Access to short-term working capital for Canadian businesses

 The Government of Canada announced the availability of the EDC BCAP to help Canadian businesses impacted by COVID-19.
 Eligible applicants can access up to $6.25 million CAD in short-term liquidity to cover operating expenses (such as rent and payroll) and working capital needs (such as inventory).

-To qualify, ATB business customers will need to meet the following requirements:
+To qualify, ATB business clients will need to meet the following requirements:

 - Be a Canadian business in operation as of March 1, 2020, that has been impacted by COVID-19

-- Be an ATB business customer as of March 1, 2020
+- Be an ATB business client as of March 1, 2020

 - Be a viable business as of March 1, 2020 (prior to any COVID-19 impact)